digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 What if a package is vetted multiple times?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can't disable the vetting for a DAR whose main package is referenced as part of a distinct vetted DAR.
+You can't unvet a DAR whose main package is referenced as part of a distinct vetted DAR.
-For example, let's upload a DAR that depends on the "CantonExamples" DAR and try to disable vetting for the latter:
+For example, if you upload a DAR that depends on the "CantonExamples" DAR and try to unvet the latter, the operation fails

 .. snippet:: package_dar_vetting
     .. success:: val examplesDependencyDarHash = participant1.dars.upload("dars/CantonExamplesDependency.dar")
     .. failure:: participant1.dars.vetting.disable(darHash)

-Instead, if we disable the vetting for the "CantonExamplesDependency" DAR first, which contains as package dependencies the main package of the "CantonExamples" DAR,
+Instead, you should first unvet the "CantonExamplesDependency" DAR, which contains as package dependencies the main package of the "CantonExamples",

 .. snippet:: package_dar_vetting
     .. success:: participant1.dars.vetting.disable(examplesDependencyDarHash)

-then we can disable the vetting for the "CantonExamples" DAR as well.
+then you can safely unvet the "CantonExamples" DAR as well.

 .. snippet:: package_dar_vetting
     .. success:: participant1.dars.vetting.disable(darHash)